MWATelescope/mwa_hyperbeam/README.md

 For usage with other languages, an include file will be in the `include` directory, along with C-compatible shared and static objects in the `target/release` directory.

+#### CUDA
+Are you running `hyperbeam` on a desktop NVIDIA GPU?
+Then you probably want to compile with single-precision floats:

+    cargo build --release --features=cuda-single

+Otherwise, go ahead with double-precision floats:

+    cargo build --release --features=cuda

+Desktop GPUs (e.g. NVIDIA GeForce RTX 2070) have significantly less double-precision compute capability than "data center" GPUs (e.g. NVIDIA V100).
+Allowing `hyperbeam` to switch on the float type allows the user to decide between the performance and precision compromise.

+`CUDA` can also be linked statically (although it seems to link statically by default regardless of this flag):

+    cargo build --release --features=cuda,cuda-static

 #### Static dependencies
 To make `hyperbeam` without a dependence on a system `HDF5` library, give the